-- Ideology in comic books and graphic novels. - Between fascism and anarchism: postapocalyptic Britain in Alan Moore's and David Lloyd's graphic novel V for Vendetta. - Individual vs totalitarianism: anatomy of disobedience in V for Vendetta. - Tyrannicide or terrorism vs state terrorism.
+- Ideology in comic books and graphic novels. - Between fascism and anarchism: postapocalyptic Britain in Alan Moore's and David Lloyd's graphic novel V for Vendetta. - Individual vs totalitarianism: anatomy of disobedience in V for Vendetta.

+• Tyrannicide or terrorism vs state terrorism.

-- 1. Fascism and anarchism as political ideologies. - 2.
-Mask as a symbol of political dissent. - 3.
-Morality of terrorism as a form pf political disobedience/revolution.
+- 1. Mask as a symbol of political dissent. - 2.
+Morality of terrorism as a form of political disobedience/revolution.